ProfessionalCSharp/ProfessionalCSharp2021/README.md

 * See [updates](Updates.md) for issues in the book and updates.
 * See [.NET 6 Updates](Dotnet6Updates.md) for changes with .NET 6 and C# 10.
 * See [.NET 7 Updates](Dotnet7Updates.md) for changes with .NET 7 and C# 11.
+* See [.NET 8 Updates](Dotnet8Updates.md) for changes with .NET 8 and C# 12.

-The *main* branch is the actual working branch with code samples updated to .NET 7 and C# 11.
+The *main* branch is the actual working branch with code samples updated to .NET 8 and C# 12.
 Every code sample should compile and run successfully (with the deadlock and race-conditions samples, *successfully* means that a deadlock and a race-condition occurs).

 The *dotnet5* branch is used to show the samples how they appear in the printed book.